vivmagarwal/HTML-SCSS-JS-Playground/README.md

-# A starter kit for HTML SCSS JS with modern tooling.
+# An HTML SCSS and JAVASCIPT Playground for developers.

 recommended node version : 12.3.1